Ahnentafel

 This construct displays a person's genealogy compactly, without the need for a diagram such as a family tree.
 It is particularly useful in situations where one may be restricted to presenting a genealogy in plain text, for example, in emails or newsgroup articles.
 In effect, an ahnentafel is a method for storing a binary tree in an array by listing the nodes (individuals) in level-order (in generation order).

 The ahnentafel system of numeration is also known as the Eytzinger Method, for Michaël Eytzinger, the Austrian-born historian who first published the principles of the system in 1590; the Sosa Method, named for Jerónimo (Jerome) de Sosa, the Spanish genealogist who popularized the numbering system in his work Noticia de la gran casa de los marqueses de Villafranca in 1676; and the Sosa–Stradonitz Method, for Stephan Kekulé von Stradonitz, the genealogist and son of chemist Friedrich August Kekulé, who published his interpretation of Sosa's method in his Ahnentafel-atlas in 1898.

 "Ahnentafel" is a loan word from the German language, and its German equivalents are Ahnenreihe and Ahnenliste.
 An ahnentafel list is sometimes called a "Kekulé" after Stephan Kekulé von Stradonitz.
-A variant of is known in French as Seize Quartiers.
+A variant of this is known in French as Seize Quartiers.